 - What you should be left with is a blob of mud which you can now put on a plate or tray.
 After that, flatten the mud out on a hard service, making sure it’s no more than an inch thick.
 Note: if your mud is too light, try again using more coffee.

 - Next up is the fun part – use your hands, feet or a collection of household toys or objects to make imprints in the mud.
 Make it as interesting as you can!

-- Now that your muddy canvas has been filled with all sorts of silly shapes, it’s time to leave it for a while and let it dry.
+- Now that your muddy canvas has been filled with all sorts of silly shapes, you’ll need to leave it for a while and let the mixture dry.
 We recommend leaving your imprint for 2-3 days in a room temperature location.

 - Over those 2-3 days, the mud will harden and the shape of your imprints will solidify – and that’s it!
 Recollect your piece of art and have a look at the funny imprints you’ve created.